liquidjoe/formbase/README.md

 Formbase Objects
 ----------------
-There are 2 types of objects current defined in the Formbase -- Forms and Mappings.
+There are 2 types of objects current defined in the Formbase -- RawForms and Forms.

-A Form has the following fields:
+A RawForm has the following fields:

  * name -- the name of the form from the form tag
  * formID -- the id of the form from the form tag